 Blue star ferns are quickly gaining popularity among houseplant lovers.
 Not surprising: they really are quite a decorative species, especially after they’ve had some time to adjust to your home.

 An advantage of its growing popularity is that the blue star fern should now be relatively easy to find.
 You can have a look at your local plant store or garden center, but there is also a growing number of online stores that stock the species.
-UK readers can head over to Amazon to get theirs!

 Looking for some more fernspiration?
 You can find a list of 6 easy indoor ferns here to complete your collection.